mkiisoft/KeySaver/README.md

 # Features:

 - Save **boolean, int** and **String**
-- Check if value exist or not
+- Check if value exist or not with one line
 - Remove key quick and clean
 - Get values with one line without parse methods
 - Get a list of saved keys/values
+- Works with Activity and any Context (Fragments, Services, etc)
 - Extra: Get **IMEI** and **DeviceID**

 # Howt to use: